 All of the items listed in the Information & Analysis section of the home page are reportable fields in Incident.

 - To access the report criteria screens, click on the Report link in the Actions menu.

 - Then click on the appropriate link for the report you would like to run.

 - This brings you to a report criteria page where you can select the information you want to include in your report.

-You can also run reports by clicking on any link in the Information Analysis section of the home page.
-Hover your mouse over the Shortcuts menu and click the Report link to access the report criteria selection page.
+You can also run reports by clicking on any link in the Information & Analysis section of the home page.
+Hover your mouse of the Shortcuts menu and click the Report link to access the report criteria selection page.

 - The first few steps are very important to ensure you get the correct results in your report.

 - Select your Reporting Period.
 You can select a predefined period from the drop down box (Last Week, This Month, Fiscal Year, etc.) or you can type your own date range into the Custom Begin and Custom End fields.

 - Select the Type of Reporting Date.
 This selection will affect how the system views your date range entered in the previous step.
 For example, if you select Incident Date, the system will look for incidents requested within the date range selected.
 But if you choose Completion Date, the system will only report on incidents completed within the date range, regardless of when it was requested.